 There will be a green and red status LEDs lit on the TS-8551.
 If you’ve been following along and completed the serial console steps, you should also see bootup messages.

 One of the appealing things about the TS-4100 is the fact that it can run by itself without the need for a baseboard.
-This essentially gives you a very small computer on module.
+This essentially gives you a very small System on Module.
 There are limitations, like the lack of connectors, but it’s a powerful concept for some applications.
 Anyways, if you’re looking at running the TS-4100 without the TS-8551 board, you’ll be powering the system using a micro USB cable (5 VDC) plugged into the USB port marked P1, as shown in the image below.
+Home

 Undoubtedly, you’ll want to connect the TS-4100 to a network for SSH access, or NFS booting, or communicating with other systems, or downloading new programs, or countless other number of reasons.
 The first thing to note is the TS-4100 comes with two 10/100 Ethernet connections.
 The primary, designated as eth0, is located next to the vertical USB connector.
 The secondary, designated as eth1, will be populated to the next to the primary.
 Plug in a standard Ethernet cable connected to your router or switch, and continue reading for further instructions on setup.
 Of course, you could go wireless as well, but for development, a good ‘ol solid Ethernet connection eliminates a lot of guesswork and headache.